Dudley Guice Jr.

-Dudley Guice Jr. (born May 28, 1986) is a former American football wide receiver and current Atlanta, Georgia police officer.
+Dudley Guice Jr. (born May 28, 1986) is an American former football wide receiver and current Atlanta, Georgia, police officer.
 He was signed by the Tennessee Titans as an undrafted free agent in 2009.
 He played college football at Northwestern State.

 Guice also played for the Winnipeg Blue Bombers and the Indianapolis Colts.
 The Spokane Shock added Guice to the 2011 roster.

-Early years
+Early life

 Guice was born in Fayette, Mississippi, and attended high school at Trinity Episcopal Day School in Natchez.
 He was an All-South State selection for the Trinity Saints.

 He finished his collegiate career at Northwestern State with 78 catches for 1,213 yards and 11 TD.
 As a Senior in 2008, he had 35 catches for 606 yards with 6 TD.

 Professional career

 Pre-draft

 Before the draft, Guice played in the Texas vs. The Nation game and caught a 22-yard touchdown in a game described as a "standout performance".

 He also had an impressive pro day workout running a 4.40 40 yard dash, jumping 39" in the vertical jump, jumping 10'5" in the standing broad jump, and running a 4.01 in the 20 yard shuttle and 6.61 in the 3 cone drill.